kefiijrw/Round-Corners-Customization-for-Illustrator/README.md

 ![2021-09-19 06 31 36](https://user-images.githubusercontent.com/8041203/194973001-5afc521f-4249-46e7-8549-996e7be089de.gif)

 — Silent startup without a settings window to speed up work.
+To bring back the options panel display, run the script with the *Shift key* pressed.

 ## How to use